Frankfurt am Main, DE

 A strict proportional grid organises the composition: the floor plan is 12x12m; the interior, 9x9m; and the oversized steel door panels, 3x3m.
 The grid template was also used to configure the shuttering joints and fenestrations divisions.

 Structurally, the cantilevered platform is composed of precast concrete slabs, tied back to massive drum foundations.
 A finishing layer of in-situ concrete provides the necessary aesthetic uniformity to the floor plate's appearance.
-The walls and ceiling were cast in-situ; the doors were manufactured by the client’s engineering company.
-These pivot on bespoke spindles, so enabling each of them, which weighs 340 kilos, to be opened with a push of a single finger.
+The walls and ceiling were cast in-situ.
+The doors were manufactured by the client’s engineering company.
+These pivot on bespoke spindles, enabling each of them, which weighs 340 kilos, to be opened with a push of a single finger.

-During the building process the concrete mix was carefully monitored in order to achieve an off-white finish.
-This tone refines the pavilion's dialogue with the surrounding terrain.
+During the building process the concrete mix was carefully monitored in order to achieve an off-white finish, so refining the pavilion's dialogue with the surrounding terrain.
 Special non-oiled shuttering ensured that no harm came to the lake’s fish population during construction.

 Location: Siegen, DE